codetojoy/talk_maritimedevcon_groovy/exampleA/ReadMe.md

 ### Example A - Log Reporter

-* See ReadMe.txt in root directory for installation notes for Groovy and Gradle
+* See [ReadMe](http://bit.ly/20knOM8) in root directory for installation notes for Groovy and Gradle

 * Step 1. build the fake log files: